BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day1.md

   and create an account.
 * If you have an account already, make sure you can log into it.
-* Make sure the email address used is be the same as the one you used when setting up your git on saga, above.
+* Make sure the email address used is be the same as the one you used when setting up your git on Fox, above.
   If necessary, run the `git config --global user.email "your@email.address"` again.

-### Enabling git on saga to communicate with Github.com
+### Enabling git on Fox (Educloud) to communicate with Github.com

-We need to set up a way for Saga to authenticate with GitHub so it knows it’s us trying to connect to it.
+We need to set up a way for Fox to authenticate with GitHub so it knows it’s us trying to connect to it.

 We are going to set up the method that is commonly used by many different services to authenticate access on the command line.
 This method is called Secure Shell Protocol (SSH).
 SSH is a cryptographic network protocol that allows secure communication between computers using an otherwise insecure network.